hotseatio/hotseatio.github.io/content/posts/announcing-hotseat.md

 ---
-title: "Announcing Hotseat!"
+title: Announcing Hotseat!
+author: Nathan Smith
 date: 2021-02-25T09:15:17-08:00
-draft: true
 ---

-We're super excited to announce that Hotseat has been released.
+We're super excited to announce Hotseat, the best way to enroll in classes at UCLA.

 ## Why Hotseat?